 The census will help to give the most accurate estimate of all the people and households in England and Wales.
 The information you give helps decide how to plan and fund services in your local area.
 This could mean things like doctors' surgeries, housing, or new bus routes.
 It asks questions about you and your household to build a picture of UK residents.
 It looks at who we are and how we live.
 There is no other survey that gives as much information about our society and future needs.

 Past, present and future of the census

 The census takes place every ten years.
-The first census was in 1801 and the most recent in 2011.
-The next census will be in March 2021.
+The first census was in 1801 and the most recent in England and Wales on 21 March 2021.
 They need every household in England and Wales to take part to make it accurate.

 Moving the census online

 The census is moving to a 'digital-first' census.
-ONS want as many people as possible to fill in their questionnaire online in 2021.
+ONS wanted as many people as possible to fill in their questionnaire online in 2021.
 It is easy to do across any device.
-Most people will get a letter with a unique access code on it through the post.
-All you need to do is enter the code onto the website and fill in the questionnaire.
-ONS will be in contact nearer the time to let you know what you need to do.
+Most people will got a letter with a unique access code on it through the post.
+Then all they needed to do was to enter the code onto the website to fill in the questionnaire.
+ONS contacted everyone nearer the time to let them know what they needed to do.

 Our changing needs

 There are some changes to the next census, to make sure it collects the information our society needs.
 More relevant questions will replace ones we no longer need.